What Is NPS: 5 Key Insights for Powerful Customer Loyalty

 Table of Contents

-With growing living costs and uncertainty about the future, it’s more crucial than ever for salaried professionals to plan for and prepare for Retirement.
-This requires us to know more about the National Pension Scheme details.
-But let’s first understand what is NPS.
+What Is nps: With rising living costs and uncertainty about the future, it’s more important than ever for salaried professionals to plan and prepare for retirement.
+Understanding the details of the National Pension Scheme is essential.
+Let’s begin by exploring what NPS is.

 For example, a 30-year-old salaried professional who begins saving Rs.
 5,000 per month in NPS may develop a corpus of Rs.
 1 crore by the age of 60, assuming a 10% annual return.